cassichan/cassichan/README.md

 Aspiring software developer
 ---------------------------

 I had been learning to code slowly at home while working full-time as a Registered Nurse.
-I finally took some major steps and am proud to say I am transitioning careers.
+I finally took some major steps and am proud to say I am transitioning careers to software development!
 I am currently enrolled in a full-stack software development boot camp.
-I've dabbled a bit with HTML and CSS, but am currently enjoying Javscript the most so far!
+I've dabbled a bit with HTML and CSS, but am currently enjoying Javscript the most so far.
 <br><br> Aside from coding, I love to spend time with my 2 cats, appreciate nature, game, and do food-related activities (eat, cook, bake, read about food/watch cooking shows, you name it)!

 *   🌍  I'm based in Florida